Yu-Five/GIML/README.md

 ## Contact us

-If you have any detailed questions or suggestions, you can email us: fivemeng3@gmail.com or shicaiwei@uestc.edu.cn.
+If you have any detailed questions or suggestions, you can email us: fivemeng3@gmail.com.